rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 -   Isaac Newton (1642-1727)
     -   *The Principia* (1687) [^Newton2016]
 -   Immanuel Kant (1724-1804)
-    -   "Answering the question: What is Enlightenment?"
-        -   *Sapere aude* ("Dare to be wise")
     -   *Critique of Pure Reason* (1781) [^Kant1996]
     -   *Metaphysical Foundations of Natural Science* (1786)
     -   *Critique of Judgment* (1790)